infiniticio/docs.infinitic.io/content/en/workflows/writing-workflows.md

 </alert>

-If we encounter a `WorkflowUpdatedWhileRunning` exception, without having updated the workflow implementation, it's very likely that we have the issue above.
+We likely have the issue above if we encounter a `WorkflowUpdatedWhileRunning` exception without updating the workflow implementation.

 </alert>